 What happens next?

 Research focused on cell-based drug delivery dates back decades.
-Sigilon Therapeutics is only a two year old company, but their technology originated from previous research being done at Massachusetts Institute of Technology and Harvard Medical School.
+Sigilon Therapeutics is only a 2-year-old company, but their technology originated from previous research being done at Massachusetts Institute of Technology and Harvard Medical School.

 Read more diabetes news coverage from Beyond Type 1.